edge-core/sonic-swss/doc/swss-schema.md

     priority      = 1*3DIGIT                   ; rule priority.
 Valid values range
                                                ; could be platform dependent

-    packet_action = "forward"/"drop"/"mirror"  ; action when the fields are
+    packet_action = "forward"/"drop"/"redirect:"redirect_parameter
-                                               ; matched (mirror action only
+                                               ; an action when the fields are matched ; we have a parameter in case of packet_action="redirect" ; This parameter defines a destination for redirected packets ; it could be:
-                                               ; available to mirror acl table
+                                               : name of physical port.
+Example: "Ethernet10" : name of LAG port                Example: "PortChannel5" : next-hop ip address             Example: "10.0.0.1"
-                                               ; type)
+                                               : next-hop group set of addresses Example: "10.0.0.1,10.0.0.3"

     mirror_action = 1*255VCHAR                 ; refer to the mirror session
                                                ; (only available to mirror acl